Goethe in the Roman Campagna: Goethe and Tischbein

 Goethe decided to travel to Rome to study the ancient world.
-His choice of Rome fit entirely in the spirit of the times: many German artists were studying there at the time.
+His choice of Rome fitted entirely in the spirit of the times: many German artists were studying there at the time.
 The aesthetic appreciation of the antiquity was typical for classicism.
 The peace and serenity of the classical arts attracted them, as a counterbalance to such recent movements as the Baroque and Rococo.
 This was an intellectual and spiritual movement of the time, an intellectual fashion and a dominant school of thought that typified and influenced the culture of this particular period in time and that affected even Goethe and Tischbein.
-Goethe was also looking for a new balance and a possible inner transformation, after he had a long-standing platonic love affair with Charlotte von Stein, which resulted in the novel The Sorrows of Young Werther, that became so popular that Goethe had to travel under a pseudonym to avoid recognition.
-He called himself Filippo Miller, pittore.
+Goethe was also looking for a new balance and a possible inner transformation, after he had a long-standing platonic love affair with Charlotte von Stein, which had resulted in the 1774 novel The Sorrows of Young Werther, that became so popular that Goethe had to travel under a pseudonym to avoid recognition.
+He called himself "Pittore Filippo Miller".
 Goethe decided to make the Grand Tour since he was fascinated by classical Italy, and started his travel in September 1786.
 During the journey, in Rome, he met several German artists, and stayed with Tischbein with whom he had become friendly through correspondence, fixing a scholarship for the painter, through his connections – a second Rome-stipend.
-The Tischbeins were a family of renowned painters well-known in Germany long before Goethe himself became famous, with Johann Heinrich Wilhelm being the fourth generation of painters.
+The Tischbeins were a family of renowned painters well known in Germany long before Goethe himself became famous, with Johann Heinrich Wilhelm a member of the fourth generation.

-The two artists' values met in the appreciation of classicism and the world of the antiquity, and they become friends.
-Tischbein and Goethe traveled together, made short trips in Italy and experienced adventures together.
-However, the intense friendship between Tischbein and Goethe would come to an end after three months.
+The two artists' values met in the appreciation of classicism and the world of the antiquity, and they became friends.
+Tischbein and Goethe travelled together, made short trips in Italy and experienced adventures together.
+However, the intense friendship between them would come to an end after three months.
 The characters of the two artists differed too greatly to allow an enduring friendship.
 In Naples they later separated due to their incompatible interests.